-This is a recap of a week-long trip to Bali, Indonesia I took during the last week of November 2009.
+This is a recap of a week-long trip to Bali, patient Indonesia I took during the last week of November 2009.
 With a population of approximately 3.5 million people and 90% of the population adhering to Balinese Hinduism, Bali is a unique tourist destination renowned for its beautiful beaches and arts.

 Bali’s largest city is its capital Denpasar, in the south center portion of the island.
 The beach resorts of Kuta are located to the wet, while the mountainous, central region of Ubud is the center of Balinese culture.
 We stayed in the Kuta/Seminiyak side of the island, but took frequent trips outside of the area by booking a tour guide/driver since public transit is virtually non-existent.
 For the price of about USD $30/day, we could book an entire day of festivities including dinner, which we considered a real deal.
 The rest of this entry will be a mostly photo-based recap of the major sites and experiences we encountered in Bali.